 Contextual constraints and the slow start during the first year of the programme impacted low budget execution to some extent in 2021.
-The 6 month no-cost extension of Phase 1 is a helpful measure, although it is a challenge for two UN agencies which expended most funds by end of the year.
+The 6 month no-cost extension of Phase 1 (until 30 June 2022) is a helpful measure, although it is a challenge for two UN agencies which expended most funds by end of the year (31 December 2021).